 Are there protocols in place if an abnormal value is measured?

-Which blood pressure measure is recorded?
+If two readings are taken in the same visit, which blood pressure measure is recorded?
 The second?
 An average?
+The combined lowest values from across all readings?

 If the hypertensive population (or denominator) is defined by methods other than published measures, such as NQF #0018, describe how the population was defined?

-Are there exclusions ?
+Are there exclusions allowed (e.g., patients with ESRD)?

 How are hypertensives identified in the patient records?